What is your most favourite Psalm in the Bible? There are 150 to choose from, so which one do you favour over all the others? Would it be Psalm 139?

 Finally, sisters, If God is for us, who can be against us?
 Romans 8:31 (NKJV)

 So, as we conclude our study of Psalm 139, which section spoke directly to you?
+Is there anything that you would like to add concerning this Psalm?
 Please leave a comment below.
 I’d love to hear from you!